 Ensuring whales are safe during a spill

-Protecting Southern Resident Killer Whatles (SRKWs) during spills is a goal we and our stakeholders strive to achieve.
+Protecting Southern Resident Killer Whatles during spills is a goal we and our stakeholders strive to achieve.
 One way to accomplish this is through the use of permits and regulations.
-Deterrence of SRKWs can impact their health, and must be consistent with federal laws that protect whales.
+We use deterrence to not only protect whales during an oil spill, but also to be consistent with federal laws.
 The Marine Mammal Protection Act (MMPA) prohibits harassing, harming, or killing marine mammals, but has an exemption for federal or state employees if the harassment to marine mammals is necessary for the health and safety of the animals or for human safety.
 The Endangered Species Act (ESA) has similar prohibitions, but does not have a specific exemption for federal and state employees.

 The National Marine Fisheries Service has authorized SRKW deterrence activities through a scientific research and enhancement permit held by NOAA’s Marine Mammal Health and Stranding Response Program.
 The permit is consistent with protections of the MMPA and ESA, and covers oil spill-related actions in Puget Sound and the Salish Sea.
 Under oversight by Federal and State agencies and in accordance with the permitting requirements, we are building our capacity to implement tactics to protect SRKW's from oil spills.

 Working with our partners, NOAA’s National Marine Fisheries Service and the Washington Department of Fish and Wildlife, we will continue to expand this project.
 Spill response and whale deterrence trainings are under development, and outreach to local, commercial, and recreational vessels, is ongoing.